-My summer challenges started h somewhat on accident.
-Some summers I challenged myself directly, others I challenged myself without putting it in so many words, and some summers it just happened.
-It's not until recently that I realized there was a pattern, me challenging myself during the summers.
-My summer challenges generally are cultural ones--cultural expansion, to get me into the world a little more.
+My summer challenges started somewhat on accident.
+It's not until recently that I realized there was a pattern.
+They're generally cultural challenges, expanding my knowledge to get me into the world a little more.
 It began, I think, in middle school.

-I knew for ages and ages that I wanted to be a writer, though, so by the time I graduated elementary school (sixth grade was the last year of elementary school in my town), I'd already completed two novels, and, thanks to a school project for the GATE program, I'd learned a lot about publishing.
-Not nearly as much as I know now, not hardly, but enough that I decided, during the summer before middle school, I was going to send out my second novel to publishers.
-That was going to be my summer project, and that is the first one I recall doing as such (although I think I did try to found a craft club over the summer once before that, but that didn't work out.)
+I already knew that I wanted to be a writer, though, so by the time I graduated elementary school, I'd already completed two novels, and, thanks to a school project for the GATE program, I knew a lot about publishing.
+Not nearly as much as I know now, not hardly, but enough that I decided, during the summer before middle school, to send out my second novel to publishers.
+That was going to be my summer project, and that is the first one I recall doing as such.

 So that was my Challenge of Summer 2006: Begin sending out to publishers.

 Middle school, seventh grade in particular, was something of a cultural explosion for me.
 I'd spent most my time in elementary school with just my little group of friends, playing imaginary games that inspired a number of my novels.
-In middle school, though, I was sort of forcibly surrounded by people very much not like me, people who watched TV all the time and listened to pop music and also swore.
+In middle school, I was sort of forcibly surrounded by people very much not like me, people who watched TV all the time and listened to pop music and also swore.
 A lot.
-Geez, middle school kids have a swearing problem.
-Anyway, at first, I hated it, but after a while, it grew on me.
-This was assisted by the fact that I had a crush on a guy who was very much of the world.
+At first, I hated it, but after a while, it grew on me.

-Obviously, I still am not okay with swearing, and I never will be, and I have strong morals that a lot of mainstream people don't agree with, but the other things began to capture my interest.
+I still am not okay with swearing, and I have strong conservative-type morals, but popular culture really began to capture my interest.
 I wanted to watch TV so I knew what the other kids were talking about.
 I wanted to listen to music the other kids liked, some of which already spoke to me, now that I'd been forced into hearing it on the bus every day.
-I wanted to understand what life was for them.
+I wanted to understand what life was like for them.

 Thus began the Challenge of Summer 2007: Catch up on pop culture.

-I spent the summer watching Disney and Nickelodeon, which, yeah, I was probably technically a bit old for at that point, but I had some catching up to do.
+I spent the summer watching Disney and Nickelodeon, which, yeah, I was probably technically a bit old for at that point, but I was catching up.
 I watched Hannah Montana, all the reruns and the new episodes.
 I watched bits of varied Nick cartoons.
 I spent a huge amount of time listening to pop radio as well, which helped me catch up a bit on my celebrities as well as music.
-I became momentarily obsessed with High School Musical, followed by the more acceptable Pirates of the Caribbean.
+I became momentarily obsessed with High School Musical, followed by Pirates of the Caribbean.

-Still, that brought about the Challenge of Summer 2008: Exercise and eat healthy.
-I'd never thought about exercise and healthy eating before, not really.
-So in a way it was helpful.
-I began experimenting with varied forms of exercise to try and figure out what I could do.
-At that point, I hadn't yet began developing fibro, so, even with the pre-fibro symptoms, I was able to do some running in the mornings.
+That brought about the Challenge of Summer 2008: Exercise and eat healthy.
+I'd never thought about that before, not really, but that summer, I began experimenting with varied forms of exercise to try and figure out what I could do.
+At that point, I hadn't yet began developing fibro, so I was able to do some running in the mornings.
 I also spent a while teaching myself not to overeat when I was stressed.
 It used to be I'd eat half a gallon of ice cream every day when I came home from school.
-So.
-That's some good progress to make.

 I also worked on dressing more fashionably, on doing my makeup better, and I tried for a while to figure out what to do with my hair.
-I ended up giving up on the hair (it's just beyond my skill), but hey, I'm pretty darn good at makeup now.
-I spent a while teaching myself how to walk more normally.
-See, I'm pidgeon-toed in one foot, and I also spent the first ten years of my life walking on my toes.
+I ended up giving up on the hair, but hey, I'm pretty good at makeup now.
+I also spent a while teaching myself how to walk more normally.
+See, I'm pidgeon-toed in one foot, and I spent the first ten years of my life walking on my toes.
 So that was an interesting process.

-Basically, I spent middle school, particularly the summers, trying to make myself normal.
-And actually, considering where I was before that, I did a pretty good job.
+Basically, I spent middle school trying to make myself normal.
+And actually, I did a pretty good job.

 I don't know that I had a challenge in the summer of 2009.
-At that point, I was struggling with some pretty severe anxiety issues, which had been bothering me off and on throughout my life along with intermittent depression, and also some body image disorder-related stuff.
-So I guess my challenge was just to make it through.
-Challenge of Summer 2009: Stabilize.
+At that point, I was struggling with some pretty severe anxiety and other mental health issues which had been bothering me off and on throughout my life.
+I was just trying to make it through then.

 Then came senior year and high school graduation.
-The night of graduation, the town threw a big party for all the graduates, part of which was free admission to a movie at, like, midnight.
-There were a few options for movies.
+The night of graduation, the town threw a big party for all the graduates, part of which was free admission to a movie.
 I decided to see The Avengers, since it was so popular at the time.
-I'd never seen any superhero movies before then.
+I'd never seen any superhero movies in full before then.
 I'd just never thought about it.
 But after I saw The Avengers, my curiosity was piqued.
 So I decided on a Challenge of Summer 2012: Catch up on superhero movies.

-I believe I wrote a blog post on the subject, as I started this blog during that summer as well.
+I believe I wrote a blog post on the subject, since I started this blog during that summer as well.
 Basically, I watched a freak ton of superhero movies, most of which I quite liked.
-So now, I'm into superhero movies, officially.
+Today, I'm officially into watching superhero movies.
 Thank you, Challenge of Summer 2012.

-My freshman year of college was very complicated and involved a lot of new experiences, but when it came around to summer.
-I wasn't sure what to do during my free time.
-I'm not a very social person, and even with all the work writing and editing requires, there's quite a bit of that free time.
+My freshman year of college was very complicated and involved a lot of new experiences, but when it came around to summer, I wasn't sure what to do during my free time.
+I'm not a very social person, and even with all the work writing and editing requires, there's quite a bit of free time.
 Especially if your summer is going to be something like eight months, thanks to you deciding to transfer.
 I'd joined Tumblr out of curiosity, and between that and the fact that many of my college friends from that year watched Doctor Who, I decided I wanted to give Doctor Who a chance.
-I'd been a snob about that for a very long time as well, because my two best friends loved it, which means I felt it necessary to despise it, even though I'd never seen it.
-I mean, ew.
-People liking stuff is the worst.
+I'd been a snob about that for a very long time as well.

-I ended up watching all the modern seasons of Doctor Who, twice and a half times through, as well as the two far-too-short seasons of Sherlock (three or four times), selected episodes of the classic Doctor Who, and all of Merlin.
+I ended up watching all the modern seasons of Doctor Who, twice and a half times through, as well as the two far-too-short seasons of Sherlock, selected episodes of the classic Doctor Who, and all of Merlin.
 It turns out I'm in love with British television, and I only discovered it thanks to my summer challenge.
 Actually, it's hard to imagine me without British television now.
 But ten months ago, I hated the entire idea of it!

-So, with all of that in my past, it's very clear to me now that I've got this pattern of summer challenges going on- and I want to continue it.
-With that in mind, I'd like to ask you all to present some ideas of what I can do as a summer challenge this year!
+So, with all of that, it's very clear to me now that I've got this pattern of summer challenges going on--and I want to continue it.
+With that in mind, I'd like to ask you for your ideas of what I can do as a summer challenge this year!
 I've already got some plans, but maybe we can come up with some other cool ideas too.
 I'd love to hear from you!
-Also, if you've made some challenges for yourself like this, tell me about them!